eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 # 4/11/2022 Late night -- LoRa Work

 Now onto the actually difficult part... getting them to talk to each other.
-Unfortunately the osc screwup is mostly un-bodgeable, so we are relying on the internal oscillator for now.
+Unfortunately the osc screwup is mostly un-bodgeable, so I am relying on the internal oscillator for now.
 Not great but oh well.

 ## Notes about LoRa application structure: